Credits needed to earn the degree:

 Summative assessment is the final marked work that will be required to be submitted to a set deadline.
 This type of assessment is a graded piece of work.
 Students will receive an assignment brief at the beginning of the module that will clearly state the requirements of the assessment task and the assessment criteria used to mark their work.
 In preparing for an assessment for submission students must read the brief and the assessment criteria carefully to make sure that it is fully understood.
 The assessment criteria rubric will illustrate how the final mark has been awarded.

 Summative assessment will consist of two components.
 First, a 1,500 word essay discussing roles of different health and social care professionals and multi-disciplinary working (75%).
-Second, poster presentation identifying ethical issues and dilemmas in health and social care
+Second, poster presentation identifying ethical issues and dilemmas in health and social care.

 Component Number | Form of Assessment | Assessment Size | Weighting (%) |